 ANSI/PLATO FL 1 - Flashlight Basic Performance Standard

-The Portable Lights Trade Organization (PLATO) has published ANSI/PLATO FL 1-2016 Flashlight Basic Performance Standard.
+The Portable Lights American Trade Organization (PLATO) has published ANSI/PLATO FL 1-2016 Flashlight Basic Performance Standard.
 These standards help you compare flashlight performance, making it easier for you to make the best choice for your needs.

 ANSI/PLATO FL 1 was the first flashlight standard worldwide, introducing definitions and testing methods for flashlight basic performance, as well as associated markings.
 It focuses on directional lighting, not lanterns or area lighting.
 The information is useful to consumers across a variety of industries and interests, including firefighters, paramedics, police, military, security, outdoor sports and activities, agriculture, and mining.

 Before ANSI/PLATO FL1 was developed, you couldn’t tell how a light would perform until you bought it and tried it for yourself.
 That was costly for consumers and frustrating for manufacturers like us, who work hard to make quality lighting tools.

 That’s why Streamlight was instrumental in forming a coalition of industry leaders to create standardized tests and a uniform rating system.
 Developed with the guidance of the American National Standards Institute, PLATO, the National Electrical Manufacturers Association, and representatives from 14 companies in the portable lighting industry, these standards help you rate and compare the most important features of personal lighting tools.

 ANSI/PLATO FL 1 provides a uniform way of defining, measuring, and marking basic flashlight performance.
 The clearly defined test methods and marking rules help retailers and consumers gain a clearer understanding of the performance provided by a given product.

 The following are the features covered by the ANSI/PLATO FL 1 Standards, along with the icon that represents that feature: